 |Nutritional Guidelines (per serving)|

-This quick and easy to make dessert, from Maharashtra in western India, can be prepared with jaggery.
-If you are unable to get jaggery, substitute it with brown sugar.
+Shengdanna chikki is a quick and easy-to-make sweet treat from Maharashtra in western India.
+Similar to American peanut brittle, chikki, as it is known, is one of the most popular snacks in this region as it can be eaten any time of day.
+It is prepared with groundnuts (peanuts), jaggery (Southeast Asian cane sugar), and ghee (Indian clarified butter).
+If you are unable to get jaggery, you can substitute with brown sugar.
 Besides peanuts, you can use any other nut (or a combination of them) you like, to make chikki.

-Heat a pan on a medium flame, and gently roast (stirring frequently) the peanuts till aromatic.
-Remove from heat and cool.
+Heat a deep, heavy-bottomed pan over medium heat and gently roast the peanuts, stirring frequently, until aromatic.
+Remove from heat and let cool.

-Grease a large, flat plate with some ghee and keep aside.
+Grease a large baking sheet with some ghee and set aside.

-Put a deep, heavy-bottomed pan on the fire (medium heat) and add the jaggery/ brown sugar and ghee to it.
-Allow to melt and cook (stirring almost continuously) till it turns dark brown.
-Test for doneness now and often until ready.
-You will know it is ready when a drop of it put onto a clean surface cools to harden to a brittle consistency.
+Place the pan over medium heat and add the jaggery and ghee.
+Allow the sugar to melt and cook, stirring almost continuously, until it turns dark brown.
+You will know it is ready when a spoonful dropped onto a clean surface cools to harden to a brittle consistency.
+Test for doneness often until ready.

-Turn off the heat and add the roasted peanuts.
-Fold in so the peanuts are fully coated.
-Immediately pour this mixture onto the previously greased plate and smooth with the back of the spoon to form a flat, 1/2" thick layer.
-Allow to cool then break into bite-sized pieces.
+Turn off the heat and add the roasted peanuts, folding in so the peanuts are fully coated.
+Immediately pour this mixture onto the prepared baking sheet and smooth with the back of a spoon to form an even 1/2-inch-thick layer.
+Allow to cool and then break into bite-sized pieces.

 Shengdana chikki can be stored for a couple of days in an airtight container in a cool, dry place.